Gleyber Torres Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.64 team ERA that ranks 24th among all MLB pitching staffs.
+- The Red Sox have a 4.52 team ERA that ranks 22nd across all league pitching staffs.

-- The Red Sox rank 22nd in baseball in home runs given up (84 total, 1.3 per game).
+- Red Sox pitchers combine to give up 84 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Bello (3-4) takes the mound for the Red Sox in his 10th start of the season.
-He's put together a 3.97 ERA in 45 1/3 innings pitched, with 46 strikeouts.
+- Houck gets the start for the Red Sox, his 13th of the season.
+He is 3-6 with a 5.23 ERA and 62 strikeouts in 63 2/3 innings pitched.

-- In his most recent time out on Monday, the righty threw six innings against the Tampa Bay Rays, giving up three earned runs while surrendering six hits.
+- In his last appearance on Saturday, the righty threw six innings against the New York Yankees, allowing two earned runs while surrendering three hits.

-- The 24-year-old has put together a 3.97 ERA and 9.1 strikeouts per nine innings in nine games this season, while allowing a batting average of .275 to his opponents.
+- The 26-year-old has put up an ERA of 5.23, with 8.8 strikeouts per nine innings, in 12 games this season.
+Opponents have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.